ryanmcdermott/code-review-tips/README.md

 ## Introduction
 Code reviews can inspire dread in both reviewer and reviewee.
-Having your code analyzed can feel as invasive as being screened by the TSA as you go off to a beautiful vacation.
+Having your code analyzed can feel as invasive as being screened by the TSA as you go off to your vacation.
 Even worse, reviewing other people's code can feel like a painful and ambiguous exercise, searching for problems and not even knowing where to begin.